Gas Light and Coke Company: History

 The company was founded by Frederick Albert Winsor, who was originally from Germany.
 Authorisation was given by Parliament in the Gas Light and Coke Company Act 1810 (50 Geo.
 3. c. clxiii), and the company was incorporated by royal charter on 30 April 1812 under the seal of King George III.
 It was the first company set up to supply London with (coal) gas, and operated the first gas works in the United Kingdom which was also the world's first public gas works.
 It was governed by a "Court of Directors", which met for the first time on 24 June 1812.
 The original capitalisation was £1 million (about £70 million at 2018 prices), in 80,000 shares.

 Offices were established at Pall Mall, with a wharf at Cannon Row.
 In 1818 the company established a tar works in Poplar and expanded their works at Brick Lane and Westminster.
 Under the company's chief engineer, Samuel Clegg (formerly of Boulton and Watt), a gas works was installed at the Royal Mint in 1817 and by 1819 nearly 290 miles of pipes had been laid in London, supplying 51,000 burners.
 Clegg also developed a practical gas meter.

+In 1824 it purchased the Sandford Manor House estate in Fulham and the following year built it's first gas holder close by the following year with a second added soon afterwards in what became the Gas Works at Sands Lane, covering twenty eight acres.

+Constituent companies

 The company absorbed numerous smaller companies, including: